PaulPineda/simple-physics-bounce/README.md

 # Simple physics engine

-## This is a simple demo of rigidbody physics.
+This is a simple demo of rigidbody physics.

-## Clicking within the dotted bordered canvas area creates a ball object that bounces within the dotted border until it comes to rest.
+Clicking within the dotted bordered canvas area creates a ball object that bounces within the dotted border until it comes to rest.

+---

+### Testing:
+This is just a regular npm package so once cloned, run:

+`npm install && npm run dev`

+### Minification:
+Once cloned and the dependencies have been installed you can create a minified version by running:
+`npm run build`

+---

 ### The following values can be adjusted to create different environments: